MicrosoftDocs/win32-pr.it-it/desktop-src/Controls/tcm-getcurfocus.md

 ## <a name="return-value"></a>Valore restituito

-Restituisce l'indice dell'elemento di scheda con lo stato attivo.
+Restituisce l'indice dell'elemento della scheda con lo stato attivo.

 ## <a name="remarks"></a>Commenti